web-eid/web-eid-authtoken-validation-java/example/README.md

 The `src/main/java/eu/webeid/example` directory contains the Spring Boot application Java class and the following subdirectories:

 -   `config`: Spring and HTTP security configuration, Web eID authentication token validation library configuration, trusted CA certificates loading etc,
--   `security`: Web eID authentication token validation library integration with Spring Security via an `AuthenticationProvider` and `AuthenticationProcessingFilter`,
+-   `security`: Web eID authentication token validation library integration with Spring Security
+    -   `AuthenticationProvider` and `AuthenticationProcessingFilter` for handling Web eID authentication tokens,
+    -   `WebEidChallengeNonceFilter` for issuing the challenge nonce required by the authentication flow,
+    -   `WebEidMobileAuthInitFilter` for issuing the challenge nonce and generating the deep link with the authentication request, used to initiate the mobile authentication flow,
+    -   `WebEidAjaxLoginProcessingFilter` and `WebEidLoginPageGeneratingFilter` for handling login requests.
--   `service`: Web eID signing service implementation that uses DigiDoc4j, and DigiDoc4j runtime configuration,
+-   `service`: Web eID signing service implementation that uses DigiDoc4j, and DigiDoc4j runtime configuration.
+    -   `SigningService`: prepares ASiC-E containers and finalizes signatures.
+    -   `MobileSigningService`: orchestrates the mobile signing flow (builds mobile signing requests/responses) and supports requesting the signing certificate in a separate step when enabled by configuration.
--   `web`: Spring Web MVC controller for the welcome page and Spring Web REST controllers that provide endpoints
+-   `web`: Spring Web MVC controller for the welcome page and Spring Web REST controller that provides a digital signing endpoint.
-    -   for getting the challenge nonce used by the authentication token validation library,
-    -   for digital signing.

 The `src/resources` directory contains the resources used by the application: